The Sacred Heart of Jesus

 The Friday after the Feast of Corpus Christi (19 days after Pentecost)

-The devotion to the Sacred Heart of Jesus Christ is one of the most profound and tender expressions of Christian spirituality, revealing not only the divinity of Christ but also the depth of His human love.
-The “Heart” signifies the very center of His being—His will, His emotions, His compassion, and His burning charity toward humanity.
-This devotion invites the faithful to contemplate a love that is not abstract or distant, but intensely personal and sacrificial.
-It is a love that chose to suffer, to endure rejection, and ultimately to pour itself out entirely for the salvation of souls.
+The devotion to the Sacred Heart of Jesus Christ is one of the most profound and moving expressions of Christian spirituality, revealing both the mystery of His divinity and the depth of His human love.
+The Sacred Heart represents the very center of His Person, manifesting the infinite love of God made visible in Jesus Christ.
+It speaks of His compassion, His mercy, His obedience to the Father, and His unwavering desire for the salvation of every soul.
+Through this devotion, believers are invited to contemplate a love that is neither distant nor abstract, but intensely personal—a love willing to suffer, to be rejected, and to pour itself out completely for the redemption of mankind.

-At its core, this devotion is not merely about honoring an image, but about entering into a relationship with Christ’s love—responding to love with love.
-It calls individuals to recognize both the tenderness and the cost of divine charity.
-The Sacred Heart represents a love that is patient in suffering, steadfast in mercy, and relentless in its pursuit of each soul.
-It is a reminder that Christ does not love humanity in a distant or general sense, but intimately—knowing each person fully and loving them still.
+At its heart, this devotion is not primarily about honoring an image, but about entering into a living relationship with Jesus Christ and responding to His love with love.
+It calls believers to contemplate both the tenderness and the cost of divine charity.
+The Sacred Heart reveals a love that is patient in suffering, inexhaustible in mercy, and relentless in its pursuit of every soul.
+It reminds humanity that Christ does not love in a distant or impersonal way, but intimately and individually—knowing every weakness, every wound, every failure, and yet loving completely.

 The Golden Flame of Divine Love